By Nathan Blake | 1/17/17

 Check online to see if you qualify for special enrollment before you make any big decisions.
-If Ruth is eligible for special enrollment, this is by far the most painless solution.
+If you’re eligible for special enrollment, this is by far the most painless solution.

 But there are other options if you can’t afford the cost or hassle involved with switching policies.
 If you desperately want to keep your doctor, you can:

-• See if your plan will cover out-of-network costs.
-If your doctor isn’t in your insurer’s network, call the insurer directly to see if they would consider adding your doctor to their network of providers.
+• Ask your insurer to add an out-of-network doctor to their network.
+If your doctor isn’t in your insurer’s network, call the insurer directly to see if they’ll consider adding your doctor to their network of providers.
 If they refuse, ask for specific reasons why.
-You can also try to convince your doctor to join a particular network.
-Sometimes a vocal patient is enough to do the trick.
-It may not work, but it can’t hurt to ask!
+You can also try convincing your doctor to join a particular insurer’s network.
+Sometimes just being determined is enough to do the trick.
+It may not work, but it can’t hurt to try!

-• Negotiate a discounted price with your doctor.
+• Negotiate a discounted “cash price” with your doctor.
 It’s common for medical providers to limit the number of insurers they work with.
-The result is that patients insured through incompatible plans are forced to pay the market price for medical services up-front.
-But some doctors will negotiate prices with patients on an individual basis, especially if there’s already a long-standing relationship.
+The result is that patients insured through incompatible plans are forced to pay the price for medical services up-front.
+Thankfully some doctors will negotiate prices with patients on an individual basis, especially if there’s already a long-standing relationship.
 The key to these negotiations is knowing the fair price for a given health expense and working from there.
 Again, it costs nothing to ask, and the potential payoff is worth it.

 • Pay the difference out-of-pocket and seek reimbursement later.
 This one hurts.
-But if you have the financial resources to do so — and if you absolutely MUST keep your doctor — then you can pay for their services out of pocket and then submit insurance forms for reimbursement.
+But if you have the financial resources to do so — and your doctor is too good to let go of — then you can pay for their services out of pocket and then submit insurance forms for reimbursement.
 It’s important to note that insurers will often apply reimbursements to your policy deductible (how much you’re expected to pay before the insurer picks up the bill) rather than give you the money outright.
 There’s also a good chance you will be reimbursed for only a portion of the original cost.
 Stay in touch with your insurer during the reimbursement process and make sure your voice is heard.